learn-co-curriculum/node-modules-patterns/README.md

 }
 ```

 That's great!
-What if we want to assign the whole object like we did with the configuration module?
+In this case `exports` and `module.exports` are the same.
+What if we want to assign the whole object like we did with the configuration module to the `exports` object?

-Obviously the code with `module.exports` works because we used it in the previous section:
+So this is the working code with `module.exports`.
+Obviously the code with `module.exports` works, because we used it in the previous section:

 ```js
 module.exports = function(env) {